Joly0/par2protect/README.md

 - PAR2 file creation can be CPU intensive, especially for large files or directories
 - Additional storage space is required for PAR2 files (based on chosen redundancy level)
 - The plugin uses par2cmdline-turbo for optimal performance

-Understood.
-Here is the updated API section content you can use for your README file, reflecting the endpoints found in `api/v1/routes.php`:

 ## API